senacor/Tutorials-Microservices/hints/stage-02/README.md

 select * from schema_version;
 ```

-You should see 2 entries: The (automatic) creation of the schema and the migration script entry that created the customer table.

 ### Create more migrations

 The second migration should add some data to the customer table.
 Add the migration file: